NatalieHumphriesGitHub/qa-march-project/README.md

 * Cloud Fundamentals
 * Databases

-The overall objective was to create an application which could create, read, update and delete (CRUD) using the knowledge that had been learnt over the past 4 weeks.
+The overall objective was to create an application which could create, read, update and delete data (CRUD) using the knowledge that had been learnt over the past 4 weeks.
 The application was to be written in Python using the Flask micro-framework and had to contain a relational database with at least 2 tables of data related to each other.

-The design element of the project describing the architecture had to be documented alongside a detailed Risk Assessment.
+The design element of the project describing the architecture had to be documented alongside a detailed risk assessment.
 The project had to be tracked using a Trello board or equivalent, recording any issues that arose and it was advised that the MVP concept be considered.
-Test suites for all the functionality had to be created with the requirement for high coverage of tests, automated testing and documentation of tests.
+Test suites for all the functionality had to be created with the requirement for a high test coverage, automated testing and documentation of tests.

 The code had to be integrated via a Version Control System using the Feature Branch model then built via a CI server and deployed to a cloud-based virtual machine.